Gromov-Witten/Pairs correspondence for the quintic 3-fold: Relative theories

-In Gromov-Witten theory, relative conditions are represented by a partition $\mu$ of the integer $ \int_\beta [D], $ each part $\mu_i$ of which is marked by a cohomology class $\gamma_i\in H^*(D,\mathbb{Z})$.
-The numbers $\mu_i$ record the multiplicities of intersection with $D$ while the cohomology labels $\gamma_i$ record where the tangency occurs.
+The numbers $\mu_i$ record the multiplicities of intersection with $D$ while the cohomology labels $\delta_i$ record where the tangency occurs.
 More precisely, let $\oM_{g,r}'(X/D,\beta)_\mu$ be the moduli space of stable relative maps with tangency conditions $\mu$ along $D$.
-To impose the full boundary condition, we pull-back the classes $\gamma_i$ via the evaluation maps
+To impose the full boundary condition, we pull-back the classes $\delta_i$ via the evaluation maps

 at the points of tangency.
-By convention, an absent cohomology label stands for $1\in H^*(D,\mathbb{Z})$.
 Also, the tangency points are considered to be unordered.{\footnote{The evaluation maps are well-defined only after ordering the points.
 We define the theory first with ordered tangency points.
 The unordered theory is then defined by dividing by the automorphisms of the cohomology weighted partition $\mu$.}}

 In the stable pairs theory, the relative moduli space admits a natural morphism to the Hilbert scheme of $d$ points in $D$,